cakephp/docs/en/installation.rst

 ############

 CakePHP is fast and easy to install.
-The minimum requirements are a webserver and a copy of Cake, that's it!
+The minimum requirements are a webserver and a copy of CakePHP, that's it!
 While this manual focuses primarily on setting up on Apache (because it's the most commonly used), you can configure CakePHP to run on a variety of web servers such as LightHTTPD or Microsoft IIS.